 What We Love About Franklin & Nantahala

-This cozy mountain town in far-western North Carolina isn’t just for avid hikers.
-Outdoor fun awaits every age at every turn: unearthing gems, hiking above the treetops, soaking in the scenery from a zipline.
-In Franklin’s vibrant downtown, folks gather ’round the square for live music, stroll Main Street, and enjoy farm-to-fork cuisine.
-Nearby rivers like the Cullasaja, Nantahala, and the Little Tennessee beckon travelers to kayak, raft, cast a fly or just relax on the bank with a local craft beer.
+This cozy mountain town in far-western North Carolina isn’t just for avid hikers — outdoor fun awaits every age at every turn, whether you’re unearthing gems, hiking above the treetops, or soaking in the scenery from a zipline.
+In Franklin’s vibrant downtown, folks gather ’round the square for live music, stroll along Main Street, and enjoy farm-to-fork cuisine, and nearby rivers like the Cullasaja, Nantahala, and Little Tennessee beckon travelers to kayak, raft, cast a fly, or just relax by the water with a local craft beer.
 Your gateway to adventure starts here.

 Where to Take the Family

 Gem Mining: Roll up your sleeves and get your hands dirty in the “Gem Capital of the World.”
 Tiffany & Co. once mined here for rubies and sapphires, and lucky treasure hunters have also discovered garnets, emeralds, moonstones, and other precious gems.
 Check out Rose Creek Mine, in operation since 1952.
 Or Old Cardinal Gem Mine, which became famous in 1995 when a 10-year-old dug up a 1,061-carat sapphire.
 Finders keepers!